-Bugsnag plans come with a daily quota on the number of events we capture and save.
-We provide two options for handling daily event quota overages, capture every event and sampling.
+BugSnag plans come with a daily quota on the number of events we capture and save.
+We provide two options for handling daily event quota overages, capture every event and rate limiting.

-You can configure your Bugsnag notifier library to control which events get reported from your app to be 'received’ by Bugsnag.
+You can configure your BugSnag notifier library to control which events get reported from your app to BugSnag.
 Most of our libraries provide the ability to ignore errors by release stage, error class, severity or any other criteria by using

 before notify callbacks.
 See the configuration documentation page for your platform to learn more.

 Events received by BugSnag will either be saved, rate-limited, or discarded.

 Saved events have been stored and are available in your dashboard for searching and segmenting.
 They can trigger notifications and workflow automations.

 Rate-limited events are not saved in order to stay within your BugSnag plan’s daily event quota when rate limiting is enabled.

 As quota is constantly being accrued, you will always have some coverage spread throughout the day.